If you’ve been entering information on an admin page and clicking Save or Update, you may encounter a message that looks like this:

-Don’t worry.
-You didn’t lose your data or break the internet.
-Most likely, you've entered a character in a field that doesn't accept it, and with a couple of keystrokes, you can get back to your safe zone:
+Don’t worry - you didn’t lose your data.
+Most likely, you've entered a character in a field that doesn't accept it, and with a couple of steps, you can get back to work:

 3. When you've corrected the error, click Save or Update again

 If you get the same error message, double-check the fields again.
 You may be surprised at how easily mistakes can happen when you’ve been entering data all day.

 If you’re struggling with errors, you might consider making your text bigger using our Zoom feature (View > Zoom > Zoom In in Firefox, View > Text Size > Largest in Internet Explorer).
 Or if you have a spreadsheet program such as Excel, consider importing your data using a spreadsheet.
 (See "Import / Export" for more information.)

 The best thing to remember when you encounter a 500 Internal Server Error is that it’s totally common and easily fixable.
 Double-check your data entry and see if a simple mistake may be the culprit.
 If you still find yourself struggling, our customer support team is only a call or click away.